| AUGUST 1,2004Hello all,

 chance to build in his system to see some results.

-Hopefully this med along with the depakote will stop
+this med along with the depakote will stop

 these seizures for good.
 Next week we are scheduled to

-go to Columbia for his 48 hour video EEG.
+his 48 hour video EEG.
 We pray we

 can control this so he can progress.
 This is really